halimyoussef/FakeNewsClassifier-BERT/README.md

 ## Methodology

 Two python notebooks were created:
--  [data_exploration_processing.ipynb](https://github.com/halimyoussef/FakeNewsClassifier-BERT) --> EDA, combination of FEVER and UKPSnopes, data preprocessing, data splitting
+-  [data_exploration_processing.ipynb](https://github.com/halimyoussef/FakeNewsClassifier-BERT/blob/main/data_exploration_processing.ipynb) --> EDA, combination of FEVER and UKPSnopes, data preprocessing, data splitting
--  NAME --> Comparison of model training and predictions
+-  [model_training_evaluation.ipynb](https://github.com/halimyoussef/FakeNewsClassifier-BERT/blob/main/model_training_evaluation.ipynb) --> Comparison of model training and predictions

 Four models are built with "_bert-base uncased_" from the hugging face library and an added dense layer with a softmax activation function for classification, each is trained differently such as :